AmbitiousCity/website-source/content/pages/about/about-questions.rst

 -----------------------------------------------------

 - Good questions are important because they encourage curiosity
-- Questions can lead to many ideas
+- Good questions can lead to many good ideas
-- Questions also provide a *structure* for good ideas: a good idea is given a context by the question that may have inspired it.
+- Questions also provide a *structure* for good ideas: a good idea is given a context by the question that inspires it.

 What makes a good question?
 --------------------------------------------------